writethedocs/www/docs/conf/australia/2023/news/welcome.rst

 Tickets will officially go on sale in **July {{ year }}**.
 We will announce ticket prices soon, so that you can start planning your budget.
-As with the previous years, we have tiered pricing to make it fair for everyone.

 As always, we keep ticket prices low so that it is accessible to the widest range of people possible.
 However, if you can't afford these prices and still wish to attend, we will bringing our Opportunity Grants program back again this year.

 Sponsorship
 -----------

-Sponsorship levels will be consistent with last year.
+We are planning to do similar sponsorship levels again this year as last year.
+In addition to the regular sponsorship levels, we have additional ways to sponsor our online events.
 See our `sponsorship prospectus <https://www.writethedocs.org/conf/australia/2023/sponsors/prospectus/>`_ for all the options.

 We're always open to customisations on our sponsorships, especially given the new online format.